 - Structure: The structure of the web forms describes the field order, appearance of the form, and logical connection between the fields.

 - Grouping: we know Grouping thoroughly.
 Related information or fields put together or grouped.
 This sets a logical block and the flow of questions.
-Grouping information together makes the sense of the information.
+Grouping information together makes sense of the information.

 - Logical flow: the order of the questions or the sections decides the logical flow.